10 Signs You Have A Thyroid Problem And 10 Solutions For It

 What are 10 things you can do to improve your thyroid function?

-2. Also make sure that your multivitamin contains sufficient levels of iodine to help with the FT4 to FT3 conversion.
-I specially designed my custom-formulated multivitamin to include all of the essential nutrients for thyroid function.
+2. Ensure your multivitamin contains sufficient levels of iodine to help with the FT4 to FT3 conversion.
+I custom-formulated The Myers Way® Multivitamin to include all of the essential nutrients for thyroid function.

 4. Deal with your stress and support your adrenal glands.
-The adrenal glands and thyroid work hand and hand.
-I recommend restorative yoga and adaptogenic herbs, which support the adrenal glands in coping with stress.
+The adrenal glands and thyroid work hand in hand.
+I recommend restorative yoga and adaptogenic herbs such as those in my Adrenal Support so your adrenal glands can cope with stress.

 6. Have a biological dentist safely remove any amalgam fillings you may have.

 7. Watch your intake of cruciferous vegetables.
 There is a bit of a debate surrounding this.
 These veggies contain goitrogens.
 A goitrogen is a compound that suppresses the thyroid gland by inhibiting the uptake of iodine.

-8. Get fluoride, bromide, and chlorine out of your diet and environment.
+8. Banish fluoride, bromide, and chlorine from your diet and environment.

 9. Heal your gut.
 A properly functioning digestive system (gut) is critical to good health.

-10. Find a functional medicine doctor in your area and have them run the above laboratory test and work with you to find our root cause of the thyroid imbalance.
+10. Find a functional medicine doctor in your area and have that person run the above laboratory tests.
+She or he can work with you to find the root cause of your thyroid imbalance.